top of page

 - Astro Teller, the head of X, Google's moonshot division

 Systemic bias: Up to this point, it has been shared how data, or our past reality, may be understood via the language of statistics.
 Systemic bias is different.
 This is where you could be fooled into believing the data represents our past reality when, in fact, the data becomes more deceiving than helpful.
-Supporting this point, the late Harvard scientist and system researcher Donella Meadows said:
+Supporting this point, the late Harvard scientist and systems researcher Donella Meadows said:

 “…. most of what goes wrong in systems goes wrong because of biased, late, or missing information.”